 Is the term used to describe monetary awards made by an Industrial Tribunal where an application made by an individual is upheld.
 In a case of Unfair Dismissal, compensation is one of three awards given by an Industrial Tribunal and is usually made up of the following elements:

 - Compensatory Award – is such amount as a Tribunal considers just and equitable taking into account the financial loss sustained by the claimant as a result of being dismissed.
-This is subject to a maximum limit which usually increases each year and is £74,200 (as at 10th February 2013)
+This is subject to a maximum limit which usually increases each year and is £78,400 ((as at 22nd March 2015)

 - Additional Award – if an employer refuses to comply with an order of Re-instatement or Re-engagement a Tribunal may order them to pay an additional award of compensation of not less than 26 weeks nor more than 52 weeks’ pay.
-(Maximum of £23,400 (as at 10th February 2013)
+(Maximum of £25,480 ((as at 22nd March 2015)

 In a case of Discrimination, the compensation that is awarded may include an element referred to as ‘Injury to Feelings’ made to reflect the degree of upset, humiliation and anger as a result of the discriminatory act.